 We do home visits.
 To arrange a home visit call Nick on 021 225 6425 or email Nick.
 You can call us anytime from 8am to 7pm every day except Sunday.

 I am housebound and cannot get in to see you.
 Can I still get treatment?

 Yes, most certainly, we do home visits.
 To arrange a home visit call Nick on 021 225 6425 or email Nick.
 You can call us anytime from 8am to 7pm every day except Sunday.

 Supposing I come in for treatment but you don’t find excessive ear wax.
 Do I still have to pay?

 No, we offer a “No Wax, No Fee” guarantee which means that if there is no ear wax to remove you don’t have to pay.

 Supposing I need follow-up treatment, will I have to pay more for this?

 Because of our expertise, it’s very rare that follow-up treatment is required.
-In any case, our follow-up treatment is free.

 I have to get treated regularly.
 Do I get any discount for frequent appointments?

 Yes, if you get treatment four times in a 12 month period your fourth treatment is free.